 What supplies do you need to clean a bedroom?

-Luckily your supply list for cleaning a bedroom is a short one.
 If you want another tip on simplifying your bedroom cleaning, you can set up a cleaning bucket just for this room.

 I love to have cleaning buckets in certain rooms of my home because this allows me to get a job done that I tend to avoid.
 Let’s face it, there aren’t many folks that enjoy cleaning, and if you are one of them a cleaning bucket might help.